 To apply a tag to a Rem, type # twice in your editor.
 Then select an existing tag or type a new name and choose Create Rem (or press Ctrl+Enter, or Cmd+Return on a Mac).

-Since tags are just Rems, you can theoretically use any Rem in your knowledge base as a tag here.
-To make it easier to find the Rem that you’re likely to want to use as tags, the ## tag search menu only shows Rems that:
+Since tags are just Rems, you can theoretically use any Rem in your knowledge base as a tag.
+To make it easier to find the Rems that you’re likely to want to tag something with, the ##

-If you want to start using some other Rem as a tag, just choose the Show non-tags option in the list to expand your search to all Rems:
+If you want to start using some other Rem as a tag, just choose the Show Non-Tags option in the list to expand the search to all Rems:

 Editing a tag